LogtalkDotOrg/logtalk3/library/types/NOTES.md

 	type::check(age, Term) :-
 		type::check(between(non_negative_integer, 0, 150), Term).

-Be careful to ensure that new type definitions don't introduce spurious choice-points for these predicates.
+Be careful to ensure that the new type definitions don't introduce spurious choice-points for these predicates.
 The unit tests of the `types` library perform this check for pre-defined and loaded user-defined ground types.